BitBurrow/BitBurrow.github.io/index.md

+---
-# How to set up your own BitBurrow VPN server
+title: How to set up your own BitBurrow VPN server
+---

-## THIS SOFTWARE DOES NOT EXIST YET
+## NOTE: THIS SOFTWARE DOES NOT EXIST YET

 Everything below is proposed draft documentation.
 The software to do what is described is being developed and is not at all usable yet.